The Best Classic Homemade Stuffing

 When I got older, I’d help cut the veggies and the parsley.

-Now, my daughter likes to help me tear up the bread and season the ingredients.
+Now, my daughter, who is 5, likes to help me tear up the bread and season the ingredients.

 And I love doing it with her.